upchuk/excel_to_po/README.md

 php index.php source/excel.xlsx --rows=5
 ```

 The results are dumped into the `output` folder (which is ignored by git) as individual .po files.
+If .po files exists
+in the path, the existing .po files will be appended with the new translations.